DavidsonCollege/bootcamp-6/README.md

 ## Release 0

 Start by watching [this video](https://www.youtube.com/watch?v=1w-oQ-i1XB8).
+Read [the introduction](https://redux.js.org/introduction) to Redux.
 [This](https://egghead.io/courses/getting-started-with-redux) is also a really good tutorial if you have the time for it.

+* What do you see as the primary differences between Flux and Redux?
+* In programming languages, what is a switch?
+* What is a store?
+What is a reducer?
+What is an action?
+What does every action return?
+Why is connect a HOC?

 ## Release 1

 Implement Redux in Todos.

 * Setup Redux according to the protocol specified in the [docs](https://redux.js.org/).
+Note, you should only have to call `connect` once.
+Connect your application at the highest level and pass props down just like we did with Flux.
 * Convert all of your handlers to Redux actions and update state with a reducer.
-EVERY SINGLE ACTION THAT UPDATES STATE SHOULD BE AN ACTION.
+EVERY SINGLE FUNCTION THAT UPDATES STATE SHOULD BE A REDUX ACTION.
 YOU SHOULD NOT SEE `setState` ANYWHERE IN YOUR APPLICATION.
+EVER!
 * Implement undo (this should be pretty easy now!)
 * Stretch: Implement [Immutable JS](https://facebook.github.io/immutable-js/) to ensure that your state remains immutable.
 Note that you'll probably have to make a lot of small tweaks within your code to successfully implement Immutable.
 If you are behind and need to catchup, skip ImmutableJS and keep your state immutable by making a new copy of state in your reducer with `JSON.parse(JSON.stringify())`.